VlachosGroup/openmkm/docs/theory.md

 $$\sum_k^{K_S}{\theta_k} = 1.$$

-While the energy and mass balance equations are differential in nature, surface coverage conservation equation is purely algebraic.
+While the energy and mass balance equations are differential in nature, surface coverage conservation equation is algebraic.